schodet/nxt-python/README.md

   * [Pyfantom](http://pyfantom.ni.fr.eu.org/)

 ## Installation
-1. Go and grab the latest version from the [releases](https://github.com/Eelviny/nxt-python/releases) page - the master branch is usually too unstable to use
+1. Go and grab the latest version from the [releases](https://github.com/Eelviny/nxt-python/releases) page - **the master branch is too unstable to use**
 2. Untar/unzip source package
-3. Navigate to the package directory, and run `python setup.py install`
+3. Navigate to the package directory, and run `python3 setup.py install`
 4. `import nxt` in your program and get going!

 *This is a quick overview, detailed instructions can be found on the [wiki](https://github.com/Eelviny/nxt-python/wiki/Installation) page.*

 ## About v3
 This version is part of the 3.x series of releases.
-Programs written for series 1.x or 2.x will not run properly or at all using this version, due API-breaking changes. v3.x is functionally similar to v2.x, however is written for Python3 releases and as such will not behave correctly running code designed for Python2!
+Programs written for series 1.x or 2.x will not run properly or at all using this version, due API-breaking changes. v3.x is functionally similar to v2.x, however is written for Python3 and as such will not behave correctly running code designed for Python2!
 If you wish to run an older program, older versions can be downloaded from the [releases](https://github.com/Eelviny/nxt-python/releases) page.

 ### Converting between versions